kestra-io/docs/docs/README.md

 ![Flow Topology](/ui.gif)

-You just need to [develop some flow](developer-guide) in yaml and let Kestra all the others complex things for you :
+You just need to [develop some flow](developer-guide) in yaml and let Kestra do all the others complex things for you :
 - Deploying
 - Scaling
 - Monitoring